Proofme-id/Documentation/api_errors.md

 Another error that occurs often, is the well known HTTP status `404 Not Found`, which indicates the object you are trying to retrieve or manipulate does not exist.

 ## All possible status codes
-The ProofMe API will only ever return a subset of all legal HTTP status codes.
+The Proofme API will only ever return a subset of all legal HTTP status codes.
 Here’s the full list:

 ### 200	OK
 Your request was successful.